algorithmiaio/api-docs/source/index.html.md

 }
 ```

 If you are querying a collection of objects, and there are more results available than can be displayed in a single response, you may paginate results with *markers*.
-Our client library

 A collection response will contain two properties that allow you to fetch further pages of a response: `marker` and `next_link`. `marker` can be supplied as a query parameter to a subsequent request, informing the API that you wish to obtain the next page of results for your prior query.
 Conveniently, the `next_link` property contains the preconstructed URL for you to make just such a query.